vanapagan/typonaut/README.md

 # Typonaut

 Typonaut is a real time multiplayer word game.
-The goal of this game is to type the given words in faster than the other players, and if the inserted word matches the one in server, user wins that round.
+The goal is to input the given words faster than other players.
+If the input word matches the one in server, player wins that round.
 There are a total of 10 rounds and the words get more complicated after each round.
 This is a class project for Tallinn University of Technology's subject ITV0130 User interfaces.

-## Tehnologies used
+## Built with
 Angular Material, Node.js and Socket.io

 ## Prerequisites